freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/blocks/learn-how-to-discuss-your-morning-or-evening-routine/655b37ecf9da446bd1dcff4f.md

       "startTime": 6.14,
       "finishTime": 10.66,
       "dialogue": {
-        "text": "In the evening, I make dinner and go to sleep early because on Monday, it's back to work again.", "align": "center"
+        "text": "In the evening, I make dinner and go to sleep early because on Monday it's back to work again.", "align": "center"
       }
     },